Mount Kenya Batian Peak

 The North Face routes on Mount Kenya are usually climbed during the northern hemisphere's summer (June through to August although September and early October could be a possibility too).
 As the mountain is on the equator the sun will be slightly to the North of the mountain during these months.
 This means that there is less snow and ice, making climbing easier, with some sun on you and warmer rock.

 The rainy seasons in Kenya are usually April, May and October/November.
-Therefore the normal times for a climb of Batian via the North Face are June to August with September and October a possibility too.
 If you would like to climb in the December - March season then please see our page for climbs of Nelion via the South East Face where it is possible to summit Nelion on the south-east face and Batian via the Gates of Mist.